 If you need Phase I Environmental Site Assessment assistance as discussed in this article, call us at 973-366-4660 or email us at email@example.com for details and a free estimate.

 Written By: Robert E. Sheriff, MS, CIH, CSP, President

 What is a Phase I Environmental Site Assessment (Phase I ESA)?

 Identifies Potential or Existing Environmental Contamination Liabilities for a Commercial Property

 A Phase I Environmental Site Assessment, commonly referred to as an ESA, or Phase I ESA, is completed before the closure of a real estate transaction can be used to satisfy the requirements of CERCLA’s (Comprehensive Environmental Response, Compensation and Liability Act) innocent landowner defense under All Appropriate Inquiries (AAI).

 Mostly Commercial Properties

-Phase I Environmental Site Assessment reports can be completed on all types of properties including vacant land, agriculture, multi-family residential, commercial, and industrial uses; however, all Phase I ESA reports are completed to comply with ASTM E1527-13 (exceptions are made for properties comprised of large, primarily underdeveloped land, which can be researched under ASTM E2247-16).
+Phase I Environmental Site Assessment reports can be completed on all types of properties, including vacant and agricultural locations or throughout, multi-family residential, commercial, and industrial areas.
+However, note that all Phase I ESA reports are completed to comply with ASTM E1527-13 (exceptions are made for properties comprised of large, primarily underdeveloped land, which can be researched under ASTM E2247-16).

 What It Includes To Know What Liabilities Exist